Check here for important school-related information, including the student handbook, Title I documents, staff directory, and other information.

 The school was closed in 1982.

-Like the other new preK-8 buildings, Westwood PreK-8 School provides more than 72,000 square feet of space for educational programs.
+Westwood PreK-6 School provides more than 72,000 square feet of space for educational programs.